 Puffinus mauretanicus is a philopatric, colonial species which breeds annually in crevices and caves in small islets and inaccessible cliffs.
-A single egg is laid in March-April and incubation lasts for 48-52 days ^[31].
-Pre-laying exodus is apparently short and incubation shift lengths are not known.
-Fledging period is around 60-70 days and is centred around late June ^[31].
-Age of first breeding is \geq 3 years old and maximum longevity is at least 23 years ^[29].
-Some birds are known to take 'sabbatical years' when they skip breeding, and unusual reproductive behaviour, such as the formation of trios, has been described ^[32].
+A single egg is laid between March and April and incubation lasts for 48-52 days [33].
+There is a distinct prelaying exodus period, larger for females than for males (median 13.5 and 1.5 days, respectively) [34].
+Fledging period is around 60-70 days and is around late June [33].
+Age of first breeding is no less than three years old and maximum longevity is at least 23 years [31].
+Some birds are known to take 'sabbatical years' when they skip breeding and unusual reproductive behaviour, such as the formation of trios, has been described [35].

 Table 1.
-Breeding cycle of P. mauretanicus.
+Breeding cycle of P. mauretanicus